 Dragon Birthday Cake assembly

 In the original tutorial they used a 9″ round cake pan.
 I did not have a 9″ cake pan so I used a 10″.
 You’ll notice mine takes up a lot more room on the cake board.
 That’s why.
+This was my first time making this cake and it worked well.
 You could also make a smaller version using an 8″ cake pan.
+You’ll use the whole cake.

-To create your fire breathing dragon birthday cake you’ll cut one of your round cakes in half for the body and the other as shown above.
+To create your fire breathing dragon birthday cake you’ll cut one of your round cakes in half for the body using the whole thing and the other as shown above for the dragon parts.

 You’ll assemble your cake pieces regardless of what size cake you baked as in the photo above.
-Use frosting to stack the two half circles for the body.
+Use frosting to stack the two half circles for the body making sure the more flat side is facing out.

 Dragon cake details